-When set to NDI video, the IP Setup button opens the Open URL window, which allows the user to select between available NDI video sources.
+IP Setup button - opens the Open URL window, which allows the user to select between available NDI sources.
+The list will be populated with the most recent sources that have been selected.

 3.5 Display Modes

 Display Mode button - opens the Monitor Settings window, which allows the user to select between available display modes.